Tuesday Night Takeover

 Deck Matchups:

-Since this is EDH, there are an absolute ton of things that can tip a game in your favor or out of it.
+Since this is Pauper EDH, there are an absolute ton of things that can tip a game in your favor or out of it.
 While an archetype may seem favorable, there are absolutely good and bad commanders for our deck to go up against; I have included both these, which were all played among my testing groups using various decks, and I have included the sample size for clarity purposes.
 This is just meant to be a guide after testing a bunch of games with this deck!

 The information below is notes about specific decks that were featured in our testing pods and how we fared against them.
-Naturally, EDH is a multiplayer game, so these are just a summary of my notes against different commanders and strategies.
+Naturally, Pauper EDH is a multiplayer game, so these are just a summary of my notes against different commanders and strategies.
 When we test these decks we try to test to its strengths and weaknesses to give a full spectrum of what the deck has to offer.
 Various commanders and archetypes/strategies are used to get the most accurate information.

 Commanders, we have a good matchup against: